rstek/cuez-assignment/README.md

 - All Parts, Items, and Blocks are unique per Episode (no reuse across Episodes)
 - Episode has only an ID and a Title; no author or additional metadata
 - Duplications can only succeed when the whole hierarchy is duplicated; So when a part fails we stop the duplication process and cleanup.
+- "Media" for blocks is an external reference for which we will copy the reference

 ## Setup